❅ ❅ ❅

 These cards overcome Trouble and provide the essentials for the hunt.
 Daylight, License, and the correct Bullets must all be face-up in your hunt area before you can take any animal card.

-• Small Bullets — Overcomes Out of Bullets.
+• Small Bullets overcomes Out of Bullets (small game only).
 Required to take Grouse or Rabbit.
+May only be played while hunting Small Game.

-• Big Bullets — Overcomes Out of Bullets.
+• Big Bullets overcomes Out of Bullets (big game only).
 Required to take Deer, Elk, or Bear.
+May only be played while hunting Big Game.

 Safe Cards (Blue Border)